-1. Impairment of Goodwill in Berjaya Starbucks Coffee Company Sdn Bhd

-(refer to Note 6 to the financial statements - Intangible Assets)
+1. Impairment of Goodwill relating to the Malaysia segment (refer to Note 2.2.5 and Note 6 to the financial statements)

-Goodwill in BStarbucks amounting to RM422,005,000, formed 38% and 34% of non-current assets and total assets of the Group as at 30 June 2020, respectively.
+Goodwill relating to the Malaysia segment amounting to RM422,855,000 formed 39% and 36% of non-current assets and total assets of the Group as at 30 June 2021, respectively.

 Goodwill is subject to an annual impairment test.
-The Group estimates the recoverable amount of a cash generating unit ("CGU") based on value-in-use ("VIU").
-Estimating the VIU of the CGU involves assumptions made by the management relating to the future cash inflows and outflows that will be derived from the CGU. and discounting them at an appropriate rate.
+The Group estimates the recoverable amount of the cash generating unit ("CGU") based on value-in-use ("VIU").
+Estimating the VIU of the CGU involves assumptions made by the management relating to the future cash inflows and outflows that will be derived from the CGU, and discounting them at an appropriate rate.
 The cash flow forecasts, which have been approved by the Board of Directors, contain a number of significant judgements and estimates including estimates on revenue growth rate, discount rate and terminal growth rate.

-We consider this to be an area of focus for our audit as the amounts involved are significant, the assessment process is complex and involves significant management judgements about future market and economic conditions.
+We consider this to be an area of focus for our audit as the amount involved is significant and the impairment assessment is complex and involves significant judgements about future market and economic conditions.